DarkStarStrix/AdvancedML_Learning_materials/README.md

 ### Presentation and Knowledge Sharing
 Prepare and deliver a comprehensive presentation of the project findings.
 Emphasize lessons learned and possible future enhancements.

+File location for this lesson:
+All the scripts and plots for this lesson are located in the `Capstone Project: Real-World Application` folder.

 ## Lesson 8: Optuna-Driven Quantization for Production

 ### Integrating Optuna with JAX and TensorFlow